 That desire for and the calling to create change brought me back to Baltimore, where I had moved just before turning 17 in 1994.
 But what I see now is different from then.
-Today, I see that throughout all of Baltimore, and in District 40 especially, residents are shining with incredible vision and tenacity.
+Today, I see that throughout all of Baltimore, residents are shining with incredible vision and tenacity.

 People are working hard to showcase Baltimore’s resilience and its aspirations for the future of our historic city.
 Residents are doing this work against all odds.
 And they need greater leadership support.